To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 3 minutes

-• Organize business expense records.
-Do you dread sorting through a pileup of receipts and statements at year-end?
+Few people enjoy sorting through a pile of receipts, statements and balance sheets at year’s end.
 Save time by implementing a filing system and/or accounting software for tracking business expenses.

-• Evaluate financial performance.
-Analyze your company’s profitability by looking at profit and loss statements—this is your business income (revenue or sales) minus expenses over a specific period of time.
+Analyze your company’s success by looking at profit and loss (P&L) statements.
+This is your business income (revenue or sales) minus expenses over a specific period.
 Revisit your goals for the current year and consider any last-minute changes that could boost performance.

-• Take inventory.
-If you sell products, conduct an inventory assessment so you know how much of your business capital is wrapped up in inventory.
-You may also want to take an inventory of office equipment and supplies so you can budget accordingly for the coming year.
+If you sell products, carefully review what you have in stock.
+This will help you understand how much of your business capital is wrapped up in inventory.
+You may also want to take an inventory of assets like office equipment and supplies so you can better separate personal and business finances and budget effectively for the coming year.

-• Look at liabilities.
-Review current and long-term liabilities, including accounts payable (money your business owes to vendors, contractors and suppliers), credit card balances, and loans from financial institutions.
+Review current and long-term liabilities, including accounts payable (money your business owes to vendors, contractors and suppliers), credit card balances and loans from financial institutions.
 Look for ways to efficiently manage debt to keep your business in a strong financial position.
-You may discover that you need to take on additional debt—such as a line of credit—in order to grow your business.
+You may find that you need to take on additional debt—such as a line of credit—to grow your business.

-• Review your tax strategy.
-It’s never to early to review the rules and consider ways to save on your 2022 tax bill.
-For example, you might decide to buy equipment, make charitable donations, or defer revenue into the next year to increase deductions or reduce revenue.
-Be sure to discuss with your tax advisor before taking any action that will affect your tax situation.
-Get ready for tax season now by organizing receipts and other documents you’ll need for tax preparation.
+Be sure to consult with your tax advisor before taking any action that could affect your tax situation.
+Get ready for tax season now by organizing receipts and other documents you’ll need to be prepared for filing your business tax return.

-• Update your business plan.
-When you’re crunching the numbers and reviewing your financial reports for 2022, you might identify sales cycles or other trends you’d like to replicate in 2023.
-You might also notice gaps in the revenue stream or challenges you’d like to work on in the following year.
-Use the data available to you to help set specific goals and map out your business plan for the next year and beyond.
+When you’re crunching the numbers and reviewing your financial reports for the previous year, you might find sales cycles or other trends you’d like to repeat next year.
+You may also notice gaps in the revenue stream or challenges you’d like to work on in the following year.
+Use the data you have to set specific goals and map out your business plan for the next year and beyond.

 At Navy Federal Credit Union, we’re here to connect you with the resources you need to finish the year strong.
-Learn about our Business Solutions designed to support your small business and stay in-the-know with our Small Business Resources.
+Learn about our business solutions designed to support your small business and employees, and stay in-the-know with our small business education resources.

 Next Steps Next Steps

-1. Gather and organize your business’ financial documentation.
-Often, this means spending time in your digital bookkeeping software to make sure everything is current and organized.
+1. Gather and organize your business’s financial documents.
+Spend time in your digital bookkeeping software to double-check that everything is updated and all taxable income and expenses are accounted for.

 2. Consult with your business’s accountant, tax advisor or financial officer.
-Review reports and draw qualified conclusions from the contextualized numbers.
-Walk away with a real understanding of your financial picture.
+Review reports and draw qualified conclusions.
+Walk away with a real sense of your financial picture.

-3. Set goals for the upcoming year.
-This can include finance-focused goals or operational goals that have an underlying financial implication.
-Goal-setting creates a foundation and pathways for business growth!
+3. Set financial goals for the upcoming year.
+This may include finance-focused goals or operational goals that can improve your business’ financial situation.
+Goal setting can create a foundation for business growth in the new year and beyond.

 Disclosures